 SHRED Power Cleanse

-If a two week detox cleanse if what you’re looking for, the SHRED Power Cleanse by Dr. Ian contains whole, fiber-rich foods that are filled with nutritious vitamins and minerals.
+If a two week detox cleanse if what you’re looking for, the The Shred Power Cleanse: Eat Clean.
+Get Lean.
+Burn Fat. by Dr. Ian contains whole, fiber-rich foods that are filled with nutritious vitamins and minerals.
 This detox diet is more of a ‘common sense’ approach to detoxing your body, pairing healthy eating with exercise.
 While this diet wasn’t built to be a weight loss program, some users have experienced weight loss while following the SHRED Power Cleanse.

 The Drinking Detox

 Maybe entirely changing your diet is a bit too big of a step for you and that’s totally okay!
 You can still work on detoxing your body by changing what you’re drinking.
 You can start off by completely cutting alcohol out of your diet, even if it’s only for a short time.
 Alcohol doesn’t provide your body with any nutritional benefits, it extremely calorie dense, and can help to encourage the consumption of junk food.
 Cutting out alcohol out of your diet will not only help you cut back on your calorie consumption, it may even help you to lose a bit of weight!

 If you don’t really drink too much alcohol but you’re still looking to make a small step into the detox diet community, sipping on some detox tea throughout the day is a great change that you can implement into your lifestyle.
 Finding an all-natural detox tea that you can sip on throughout your day is a way that you can detox your digestive system so that your body will have an easier time handling the nutrients that you eat and not absorb as many toxins.